 Patrick Wack

 French photographer Patrick Wack (b.
 1979) grew up in the suburbs of Paris.
-After a career in sports and studies in economics and foreign languages in Paris, the US and Sweden, he left a job in Berlin to start again as a photographer in China.
-Fully self-taught, he was based in Shanghai from 2006 to 2017 where he worked freelance for international publications and commercial clients.
-He also focuses on long-term projects mixing the traditional documentary approach with a more subjective and contemplative storytelling.
-His work has addressed topics such as the repression of minorities, urban mutations, war-time Russia, the emergence of China and post-conflict reconstruction and has been featured in publications such as TIME, The New York Times, National Geographic, The Sunday Times, The Financial Times, Le Monde, M, der Spiegel, Stern among many others.
-His first monograph DUST about the forced Sinicization of the Uyghur region was released early October 2021 with André Frère Editions and was shortlisted for the Paris Photo-Aperture award 2022.
-He’s also the cofounder of the Inland photo cooperative gathering 14 international documentary photographers.
-After being based in Moscow from December 2021 to April 2023, he is now back in Paris.
+After a career in sports and studies in economics and foreign languages in France, the US and Sweden, he left a job in Berlin to start again as a photographer in China.
+Fully self-taught, he was based in Shanghai from 2006 to 2017, Berlin from 2017 to 2021 and Moscow from 2021 to 2023 as one of the very few Western journalists remaining in a country at war.
+Wack works freelance for international publications and commercial clients but he is most passionately dedicated to long-term documentary projects mixing geopolitical and social topics with a subjective and contemplative storytelling.
+His work has addressed topics such as the repression of minorities, urban mutations, war-time Russia, the emergence of China and post-conflict reconstruction and has been featured in publications such as TIME, The New York Times, National Geographic, The Sunday Times, The Financial Times, The Wall Street Journal, Le Monde, M, der Spiegel, Stern among many others.
+His first monograph "Dust" about the forced Sinicization of the Uyghur region was released early October 2021 with André Frère Editions and was shortlisted for the Paris Photo-Aperture award 2022.
+His project "Azov Horizons" will be part of the official program of the Rencontres d'Arles 2025 during which the book will be launched.
+Now based in Paris, he's also the cofounder of the Inland cooperative gathering 14 international documentary photographers.

 Based in: Paris, France